python/cpython/Doc/reference/compound_stmts.rst

 variables are accessible through the notation "``self.name``", and an instance variable hides a class variable with the same name when accessed in this way.
 Class variables can be used as defaults for instance variables, but using mutable values there can lead to unexpected results.
-For :term:`new-style class`\es, descriptors can be used to create instance variables with different implementation details.
+Descriptors can be used to create instance variables with different implementation details.

 ..
 XXX add link to descriptor docs above